SSL-ACTX/Code-Playground/README.md

       </section>
       <section>
         <h2>Disclaimer</h2>
-        <p>Please note that some of the code in this repo isn't perfectly functional and bug-free; there may be many errors or issues.
+        <p>Please note that some or maybe most of the code in this repo isn't perfectly functional and bug-free; there may be many errors or issues.
 Please use at your own risk.</p>
       </section>
       <section>
         <h2>Usage</h2>